 How to apply

 The number of places is limited to 40 p.a., and selection is based on interview and previous academic performance.
-Students who are interested in taking the Manufacturing Engineering Tripos for their third and fourth years should visit the MET website, download and complete the application form and email it to the MET Office by Friday 1 June 2018.
-Interviews for MET will take place during the week commencing 11 June 2018 (after the IB examinations).
+Students who are interested in taking the Manufacturing Engineering Tripos for their third and fourth years should visit the MET website, download and complete the application form and email it to the MET Office deadlines given on the MET website.
+Interviews for MET will take place after the IB examinations.